 Nephrite Jade, Finest Jade, Top Color, Vintage, Set of 5

-We will happily weigh and measure individual pieces in mm and carat weight but they are sizable and would make a single necklace or a pendant and a ring with earrings etc. They would have been mounted in almost pure yellow gold 20K to pure 24KYG which may be too soft for today’s practical usage but in 18k they would be gorgeous or 18K heavily plated in 24K (Pure Gold) which is frequently done now, solid gold heavily plated with 14k gold.
-Spinach to apple green are the colors of these gems changing to intense apple when lit well and they look a lot like Imperial Jadeitein lower light and only the slight (and desirable,) spinach color in mid light primarily reveals to the trained eye that this is Nephrite, not Jadeite.
+We will happily weigh and measure individual pieces in mm and carat weight but they are sizable and would make a perfect single necklace/pendant and a ring with earrings, etc. They would have been mounted in yellow gold 14k to pure 24kyg which may be too soft for today’s practical usage, but in 14 or 18k they would be gorgeous.

-Though I would lean toward the historic use of yellow gold these would be beautiful in white gold or any silver/platinum metal.
+Though I would lean toward the historic use of yellow gold these would be beautiful in white gold, even sterling silver or platinum.

 Priced to sell and ready for easy mounting by any decent jeweler.